Alternative Giving Market 2013

 $200 — A meal and gifts for ten people

-COMPASS "directs" homeless clients toward employment and independence.
-Caseworkers provide vocational guidance and job leads, bus fare, help with ID, voice mail, reading glasses, toiletries, and Gold Cards (access to county medical and psychiatric care), as well as valuable information and referrals to other resources.
+COMPASS “directs” homeless clients toward employment and independence.
+Case managers provide vocational guidance, haircuts, work boots, bus fare, the cost of ID, voice mail, glasses, toiletries, and valuable information and referrals to other resources.

 $50 — Metro bus cards for a client with a new job

-The Emergency Aid Coalition (EAC) promotes the self-sufficiency of clients by assisting them with basic needs.
-EAC has a food pantry and clothing center and provides sack lunches.
-EAC also provides a quality backpack, age-appropriate school supplies and school uniforms to children in Houston.
+The Emergency Aid Coalition promotes the self-sufficiency of clients by assisting them with basic needs through a food pantry, clothing center, and sack lunch program.
+EAC also provides a backpack, school supplies and uniforms to children in Houston.

 $50 — Groceries for one shut-in

 Kids Hope USA is a national organization that partners churches with at-risk kids in public schools.
-Christ Church Cathedral is partnered with The Rusk School.
-Most of the students live at a subsistence level.
-Volunteers from the Cathedral are trained to mentor one child for one hour each week during the school year.
+Cathedral mentors work one-on-one with children at the Rusk School.

 Lord of the Streets ministers to the spiritual, emotional, physical and social needs of individuals in transition, many of whom are homeless.
-In addition to weekday Bible study and direct services, where an average of 75 to 100 people per day receive services, over 220 people attend Sunday Eucharist and breakfast.
+In addition to weekday Bible study and direct services, over 220 people attend Sunday Eucharist and breakfast.

 $35 — Texas IDs for five people